 This is on my own behalf.
 I represent no one but myself.
 I don't ever mean to offend, insult, or hurt any one.
 Every child I watch, I love as if he or she were my own (in the animal kingdom, I am a lioness!)
 Every parent is a friend and my friends get me through this life.
 I am here to share the most amazing gift I have ever come across (other than Rosy), and that is children.
 For most of my years I have surrounded myself with the company of children and I have no regrets.
 They are some of the most amazing people I have ever had the honor of knowing.
 And to know that I am trusted enough to be such a major influence (and I am an influence) in so many children's' lives brings me to tears.
 But honestly, these kids couldn't be better off :) No, seriously, I am good at this.
 Both the kid thing and the picture thing.
 And maybe after I get back into it, the writing will catch up to the rest.

+A little background...a couple years ago I ran into Deb (owner of TW) at a coffee shop and asked if she needed any help.
+I got hired as a production worker and after proving to all, became one of the nannies at the Tin Woodsman.
+I also did all the shipping.
 On August 20, 2008 (my 48th birthday) I was told I couldn't work.
 I had to have Carpal Tunnel Release in both wrists.
 So for the next six months my babies were not in my care.
 On February 18, 2009, I went back to work.
 The picture at the beginning of this blog was taken the day before (Maddie...another winner!
 You have the gift!).
 If you glance at it quickly, you can clearly see what these kids bring to my life but if you really look at the picture, you can see what I bring to theirs.
 I do so hope my ADSD (Attention Deficit Sloth Disorder) allows me to share as many stories as I can remember.
 Please stay tuned.